 One undergraduate and one graduate/professional student will receive the LGBTIQ Advocacy Award.

 To nominate someone for the LGBTIQ Advocacy Award, please fill out and submit the form.
+Deadline is Monday, April 13th at 5pm.
 Self-nominations will not be considered.